Texas Endangered Invertebrate Species

 Carabidae - Ground Beetles

-Rhadine persephone (Recovery Plan) Tooth Cave Ground Beetle Occurs in about 27 caves in Travis and Williamson counties
+Rhadine persephone (Recovery Plan) Tooth Cave Ground Beetle Known from 45 caves in Travis and Williamson counties

 Rhadine exilis (background) Ground Beetle, [unnamed] Known from 35 caves in Bexar Co.